oracle-devrel/oci-arch-queue-oke-demo/local-producer/readme.md

 These values need to have their defaults replaced with the appropriate values established during the OCI Queue setup.

-If the Queue is not configured in the Phoenix region, then the region part of the name needs to be modified to reflect the region being used.
+If the Queue is not configured in the Phoenix region, then the region part of the name(for the data plane URL) needs to be modified to reflect the region being used.

+#### <u>Creating the JAR file</u>
+Once you update *Enviornment.java* then you have to build your project .
+This is a maven based project we can use standard maven command like below
+> *mvn clean package*

 ### Dynamic Group and Policies

-We are going to use instance principle so we have to create a dynamic group , e.g. dyanmic group name is *queue_dg*
+We are going to use instance principal(assuming we are running it on OCI instance) so we have to create a dynamic group , e.g. dyanmic group name is *queue_dg*
->ALL {instance.compartment.id='<OKE Cluster Compartment id>'}
+>ALL {instance.compartment.id='<instance Compartment id>'}
 please use below policies
 > allow dynamic-group queue_dg to use queues in compartment <queue_parent_compartment>

-> allow dynamic-group queue_dg to use fn-invocation in compartment <function_parent_compartment>

-Above policies and dynamic group are needed when using instance principal , if you are planning to run it locally then you will have to generate API keys and ensure you have access to queue service using a group ,e.g.
+Above policies and dynamic group are needed when using instance principal , if you are planning to run it locally(on laptop/desktop) then you will have to generate API keys and ensure you have access to queue service using a group ,e.g.
-> Allow group \<user group name\> to manage queues in compartment \<compartment name of queue parent compartment\>
+> Allow group \<user group name\> to use queues in compartment \<compartment name of queue parent compartment\>

 ### Making the queue identifiable and accessible